-- 7.13 (a) The employer, employees and their nominated representatives recognise that all employees will be strongly encouraged to take a total of four weeks annual leave each year.
-By agreement between the manager and employee, annual leave may be accumulated for special circumstances (e.g. overseas holidays), provided the employee takes a total of 2 weeks annual leave each year. - 7.13 (b) Annual Leave will be given and taken in such period or periods and at such a time or such times mutually convenient to the employer and employee.
-The employer will not refuse any reasonable request for annual leave. - 7.13 (c) Employees that accrue an excess annual leave balance will develop in conjunction with their manager a Leave Management Plan.
-This plan will include mutually agreed dates the excess annual leave will be taken. - 7.13 (d) For the purpose of this section, the term "excess annual leave" shall be defined as 18 months' worth of leave.
-For most employees, this is 6 weeks (228 hours for full-timers, pro-rata for part-timers).
+- 7.15 (a) The employer, employees and their nominated representatives recognise that all employees will be strongly encouraged to take a total of four weeks annual leave each year.
+By agreement between the manager and employee, annual leave may be accumulated for special circumstances (e.g. overseas holidays), provided the employee takes a total of 2 weeks annual leave each year. - 7.15 (b) Annual Leave will be given and taken in such period or periods and at such a time or such times mutually convenient to the employer and employee.
+The employer will not refuse any reasonable request for annual leave. - 7.15 (c) Employees that accrue an excess annual leave balance will develop in conjunction with their manager a Leave Management Plan.
+This plan will include mutually agreed dates the excess annual leave will be taken. - 7.15 (d) Employees can be directed to take annual leave if they have at least eight (8) weeks accrued.
+This only applies if they haven't been able to agree with their manager about when to take the leave. - 7.15 (e) The manager must: - 7.15 (e) (iv) tell the employee in writing that they need to take annual leave - 7.15 (e) (v) give the employee at least eight 8 weeks' notice (and not more than 12 months) of when the leave will start - 7.15 (e) (vi) The leave has to be at least one 1 week in duration and can't result in the employee having less than six 6 weeks accrued leave

-7.14 Cash Out of Excess Annual Leave
+7.15 (f) For the purpose of this section, the term "excess annual leave" shall be defined as 18 months' worth of leave (6 weeks or 228 hours for full-timers, pro-rata for part-timers) for employees, and 24 months' worth of leave (8 weeks or 304 hours for full-timers, pro-rata for part-timers) for employees being directed to take leave.

-- 7.14 (a) For the purpose of this section, the term "excess annual leave" shall be defined as two-years' worth of leave accrual.
-For most employees, this is 8 weeks (304 hours for full-timers, pro-rata for part-timers). - 7.14 (b) Employees with an excess annual leave balance may request to cash out excess annual leave provided that: - (1) the employee makes a commitment to take a total of four weeks accrued annual leave (two of which must be consecutive); and - (2) the employee retains a balance of 4 weeks or more accrued annual leave.
+7.16 Cash Out of Excess Annual Leave

-7.14 (c) Any payment made under this clause will require a signed acknowledgement that the payment sought has been made by Council and that the annual leave balance has been reduced by an amount equal to that payment.
+- 7.16 (a) For the purpose of this section, the term "excess annual leave" shall be defined as two-years' worth of leave accrual.
+For most employees, this is 8 weeks (304 hours for full-timers, pro-rata for part-timers). - 7.16 (b) Employees with an excess annual leave balance may request to cash out excess annual leave provided that: - (1) the employee makes a commitment to take a total of four weeks accrued annual leave (two of which must be consecutive); and - (2) the employee retains a balance of 4 weeks or more accrued annual leave. - 7.16 (c) Any payment made under this clause will require a signed acknowledgement that the payment sought has been made by Council and that the annual leave balance has been reduced by an amount equal to that payment.
+The employee will be paid the full amount that would have been payable to the employee had the employee taken the leave that has foregone.